bootchk/nRF5rawProtocol/readme.md

 Radiohead.
 That does the same thing except it requires polling, doesn't use interrupts?

 https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh .
 That implements a rawish protocol that cooperates with a BT protocol.  see nRF51/rbc_mesh/src/radio_control.c
-Here, I have hacked out the SUntested on hw.  oftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.
+Here, I have hacked out the SoftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.

 Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)
 That is interesting because it seems to use the PPI device to transmit an ack automagically when a message is received.